-Element Alternative A: No Action (Continue Existing Elk Management Program) Alternative B: Direct Reduction with Firearms Alternative C: Roundup and Euthanasia Alternative D: Testing and Translocation Alternative E: Hun Par CWD Testing Testing conducted as part of targeted and opportunistic surveillance.
-Same as alternative A, plus: Test all carcasses removed during initial reduction and maintenance.
+Element Alternative A: No Action (Continue Existing Elk Management Program) Alternative B: Direct Reduction with Firearms Alternative C: Roundup and Euthanasia Alternative D: Testing and Translocation Alternative E: Hunting Outside the Park Alternative F: Fertility Control (Maintenance Only) Preferred Alternative: Combined Techniques CWD Testing Testing conducted as part of targeted and opportunistic surveillance.
+Same as alternative A, plus: • Test all carcasses removed during initial reduction and maintenance.
 Same as alternative B. Same as alternative B, plus: Prior to initial reduction, CWD testing to detect (with 99% confidence) the disease if present at 1% or greater prevalence.
 For a hypothetical population of 1,000 elk, this equals approximately 368 Could be required prior to maintenance phases as well (depending on duration of initial reduction).
-Same as alternative Carcass Handling, Disposal, and Distribution of Meat Meat would be donated to non- profit organizations, food banks, and zoos, as permitted by regulation.
+Same as alternative B. Same as alternative A. Same as alternative B, plus the following if roundup and translocation is implemented: Prior to initial reduction, pool state data with results of CWD tests from animals removed by direct reduction with firearms to determine if the disease is present at 1% or greater prevalence.
+For a hypothetical population of 1,000 elk, this requires approximately 368 tested elk.
+Could be required prior to maintenance phases as well (depending on success of initial reduction and whether or not translocation is used).
+Carcass Handling, Disposal, and Distribution of Meat Meat would be donated to state agencies, non-profit organizations, food banks, and zoos, as permitted by regulation.
 If necessary, CWD-positive carcasses would be landfilled per state standard operating procedures (see "State of North Dakota Statutes and Guidelines" section of chapter 1).
-Same as alternative A, plus: A maximum of 30 CWD- negative carcasses left on the ground to decay.
-Same as alternative A. Same as alternative A. Same as alternative Public Outreach Continue current level and frequency of outreach, including educational and interpretive programs.
+Same as alternative A, plus: A small number of CWD-negative carcasses could be left because of the difficulty to retrieve them given terrain, weather, etc. Same as alternative A. Same as alternative A. Same as alternative A. Same as alternative A. Same as alternative B. Public Outreach Continue current level and frequency of outreach, including educational and interpretive programs.
 Increased educational and interpretive programs related to elk management, including more outreach.
-Same as alternative B. Same as alternative B. Same as alternative Additional effort landowner supp Enhance Public Hunting Outside the Park Coordinate with state to add hunting seasons and/or increase the number of animals that can be taken outside the park.
-Same as alternative A, plus: Fall phase could increase elk available for hunting outside the park.
-Same as alternative B. Same as alternative B. Same as alternative Direct dispersal the state to incre opportunities.
+Same as alternative B. Same as alternative B. Same as alternative B, plus: Additional efforts to obtain landowner support.
+Same as alternative B. Same as alternative B. Enhance Public Hunting Outside the Park Coordinate with state to add hunting seasons and/or increase the number of animals that can be taken outside the park.
+Same as alternative A, plus: Management actions inside the park could increase elk available for hunting outside the park.
+Same as alternative B. Same as alternative B. Same as alternative A, plus: Direct dispersal of animals within the state to increase hunting opportunities.
+Same as alternative A. Same as alternative B.